Family Therapy

 Will we meet virtually or in-person?

-I meet with many families virtually, and I’ve found no difference in the effectiveness of doing family therapy that way.
-For many families, it’s easier and sometimes necessary to meet virtually because they will not be in the same place simultaneously.
+I meet with many clients virtually, and I’ve found no difference in the effectiveness of doing family treatment that way.
+For many, it’s easier and sometimes necessary to meet virtually because they will not be in the same place simultaneously.
 I provide more information about my experience with virtual therapy in my blog: Virtual Therapy Effectiveness.

-How will we know that family therapy is working?
+How will we know that family counseling is working?

 Other Questions?

-Family therapy is effective in many cases, helping families improve their relationships and find more constructive ways to address problems.
+Family therapy is effective in many cases, helping improve relationships and find more constructive ways to address problems.
 It can also prevent further issues from arising.
 Technically, couples therapy is a family therapy, but I explore that area separately here.
-Everyone participating must be motivated for family therapy, though the level of motivation can differ among members.
-We also have to come up with a treatment plan collaboratively, and the entire family must be involved in approving it.
+Everyone participating must be motivated, though the level of motivation can differ among members.
+We also have to come up with a treatment plan collaboratively, and the entire group must be involved in approving it.

 Reasons to Call

-If your family is experiencing issues that you believe could benefit from family therapy, feel free to reach out for a free consultation where we can go over how the treatment might help you.
+If you and other loved ones are experiencing issues that you believe could benefit from family therapy, feel free to reach out for a free consultation where we can go over how the treatment might help you.
 Together, we can assess your family’s specific needs and begin to develop a family therapy treatment plan tailored to your situation.

 Call